 Manufacturing process development expenses increased in both period comparisons due to expenses related to the development of an enhanced dosage delivery form for MAT2203.
-Preclinical trials also increased in both periods due to additional MAT2203 animal studies.
-The decline in clinical development is due to a major human study that ended in the prior year.
+Preclinical trials also increased over the nine-month period due to additional MAT2203 animal studies.
+The decline in clinical development was due to a major human study that ended in the prior year.

 Research and development activities are central to our business model.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage human trials.
+However, there was a decline in overhead and regulatory expenses during the three month period due to employee terminations and reduction in clinical work, respectively.
 In addition, we will look to strategically expand the use of our drug platform technology through additional development work.
 During 2018, we are focused on enhancing our dosage formulation for MAT2203, starting new Phase II studies for MAT2203 and moving our delivery platform forward in development.